maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

 ## What Is Ownership

 - **A set of rules that governs how a Rust program manages memory**
-  - All programs must manage memory while running
+  - **Memory is a finite resource**: All programs must manage memory efficiently while running
-  - Some languages use [GC](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) or [ARC](https://en.wikipedia.org/wiki/Reference_counting) to clear memory during runtime: Go, Python, C#, Java, ECMAScript, Swift
+  - Some languages use automation via [GC](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) or [ARC](https://en.wikipedia.org/wiki/Reference_counting) to clear memory during runtime: Go, Python, C#, Java, ECMAScript, Swift
-  - Other languages must have their memory managed manually and explicitly: C, C++, Pascal, Fotran, Zig
+  - Other languages must have their memory managed manually and explicitly ahead-of-time: C, C++, Pascal, Fotran, Zig
 - Rust uses a different approach
-  - **Memory is managed through a system of ownership**
+  - **Memory is managed through a *System of Ownership***
   - **There are a set of rules that the compiler checks**
   - **If any of the rules are violated, the program will not compile**
   - **None of the features of ownership will slow down the program during runtime**